It may sound cliche, but to inspire employees, leaders need to be an inspiration.

 Tip: Help employees strengthen relationships and expand connections by getting to know them individually, and then connecting people with common interests.

-The best bosses make it a point to remember people they’ve met and worked with, plus details about them.
-Then they periodically check in.
+The best bosses make a point of remembering people they’ve met and worked with and providing details about them.
+Then, they periodically check in.

 Inspirational bosses come into most situations believing those they deal with are good and are working to be better.
-With a positive approach, they have more successes.
+With a positive approach, they have more success.

 Tip: Start negotiations and other difficult conversations with that in mind.